qld.gov.au Queensland Government website Contact us

 CSG-induced subsidence occurs where groundwater is extracted by gas companies to allow gas production to occur, leading to compaction of the coal seams and possible surface-level subsidence.
 This has created concerns and uncertainty for landholders in relation to impacts on their agribusiness activities.

-review of the regulatory framework for CSG-induced subsidence was undertaken by the GasFields Commission Queensland (GFCQ), resulting in a number of recommendations being made to government.
+review of the regulatory framework for CSG-induced subsidence (PDF, 795 KB) was undertaken by the GasFields Commission Queensland (GFCQ), resulting in a number of recommendations being made to government.

 Proposed subsidence management framework